 A group of people created several businesses that fraudulently billed the federal workers’ compensation program $30 million.
 The ringleader’s niece worked for the Department of Labor in Dallas and tipped her family off when the billing came to the Department’s attention.

-A company set up by two men in Florida processed payments and checks for other companies, so the companies could pay their undocumented workers and avoid workers’ comp and payroll taxes.
+A company set up by two men processed payments and checks for other companies, so the companies could pay their undocumented workers and avoid workers’ comp and payroll taxes.

 A business operator in California took $7.3 million from the company’s reserve accounts to use for personal investments.
 The company managed another company that sold workers’ comp insurance.
 Because of the theft, the company was unable to pay for 117 workers’ compensation claims.